8bitkick/ArduinoHost/README.md

 # ArduinoHost

-Enables a BBC Micro to view an Arduino as a filing system host over a serial connection.
+Enables a BBC Micro to view an Arduino as a file system host over a serial connection.

 Arduino connects to wifi, enabling the BBC Micro to mount a .ssd DFS disc image over the Internet.